NeuroDesk/neurocommand/README.md

 ```

 # Use in module system LMOD
-add the module folder path to $MODULPATH
+add the module folder path to $MODULEPATH

 # Manual acivation and deactivation (in case module system is not available).
 This will add the paths to the .bashrc
 ## activate